 Next, we propagate our parameter constraints into the bias-weighted intensity for each line.
-We use Equation~\ref{E:cov_Mz} to first derive the constraints on $M_i(z)$ and convert the $M_i(z)$ to intensity with Equation~\ref{E:nuInu_line}.
+We use Equation~\ref{E:cov_Mz} to first derive the constraints on $M_i(z)$, and we convert the $M_i(z)$ to intensity with Equation~\ref{E:nuInu_line}.
 The results are shown in Figure~\ref{F:bnuInu_z_constraints}.
-With our fiducial setup similar to the SPHEREx deep-field sensitivity, our algorithm can extract the bias-weighted intensity for all four lines at $\gtrsim 10\sigma$ level at $z<2$.
-For the brightest line H$\alpha$, the $10\sigma$ sensitivity can be achieved out to $z\sim3$, with the signal-to-noise ratio peaks at $\sim 100\sigma$ around $z=1.5$.
-While in reality, the sensitivity depends on both the underlying signal model and the systematic uncertainties not accounted for in our forecast, our results suggest a promising prospect for simultaneously detecting LIM signals from multiple lines with SPHEREx, by leveraging the information encoded in the correlation between lines in the spectral-angular space.
+With our fiducial setup similar to the SPHEREx deep-field sensitivity, our algorithm can extract the bias-weighted intensity for all four lines at the $\gtrsim 10\sigma$ level at $z<2$.
+For the brightest line, H$\alpha$, the $10\sigma$ sensitivity can be achieved out to $z\sim3$, with the S/N (S/N) peaking at $\sim 100\sigma$ around $z=1.5$.
+While in reality, the sensitivity depends on both the underlying signal model and the systematic uncertainties not accounted for in our forecast, our results suggest a promising prospect for simultaneously detecting LIM signals from multiple lines with SPHEREx, by leveraging the information encoded in the correlation between lines in the spectral--angular space.

 We can also estimate the constraining power on the SFRD using our constraints on the bias-weighted intensity.
 Here, we propagate our H$\alpha$ constraint to the SFRD, assuming that the bias-weighted intensity of H$\alpha$ is proportional to the SFRD and ignoring uncertainties in this conversion factor.
-In other words, we assume the same signal-to-noise ratio for the bias-weighted intensity of H$\alpha$ and the SFRD.
+In other words, we assume the same S/N for the bias-weighted intensity of H$\alpha$ and the SFRD.
 The results are shown in Figure~\ref{F:SFRD_constraints}.
-We see that with the SPHEREx survey setup and applying our algorithm for their LIM analysis, we can derive competitive constraining power on the SFRD at $z\lesssim 3$.
-While our algorithm simultaneously infers multiple lines that trace star formation history, allowing for a potentially tighter constraint on the SFRD through joint information from all lines, this analysis will require additional modeling of the correlation between lines, which is beyond the scope of this work.
+We see that with the SPHEREx survey setup and applying our algorithm for the LIM analysis, we can derive a competitive constraining power on the SFRD at $z\lesssim 3$.
+While our algorithm simultaneously infers multiple lines that trace the star formation history, allowing for a potentially tighter constraint on the SFRD through the joint information from all lines, this analysis will require additional modeling of the correlation between lines, which is beyond the scope of this work.